techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-magic5-ultimate-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ### Tip 1: Restart both your devices

 Restarting your devices is the essential thing to do when troubleshooting the Move to iOS problems.
 It is a great way o eliminate minor issues during data transfer from android to iOS devices.
 The process can resolve the Move to iOS stuck on connecting to iPhone issues.
-A simple restart will eliminate the bugs and any cached error in the Asus ROG Phone 8 Pro devices.
+A simple restart will eliminate the bugs and any cached error in the Honor Magic5 Ultimate devices.

 ### Tip 2: Clear all running apps